isabella-helliwell/Module-4-Challenge/README.md

  #### 3.1.2 School Summary

-             The following is given for the scholl analysis:
+             The following is given for the school analysis:
                   # Determine the School Type
                   per_school_types = school_data_df.set_index(["school_name"])["type"]